the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

+The page argument uses the JavaScript ES6 default parameter to introduce the fallback to page `0` in case no defined page argument is provided for the function.

 Now you can use the current page from the API response in `fetchSearchTopStories()`.
 You can use this method in a button to fetch more stories on a `onClick` button handler.
 Let's use the Button to fetch more paginated data from the Hacker News API.
 You only need to define the `onClick()` handler which takes the current search term and the next page (current page + 1).

 {title="src/App.js",lang=javascript}